leehach/census-postgres/README.md

 At the moment I am experimenting with three different storage formats.
 The only one that is completed stores each sequence in its own database table.
 The other two options combine all the sequences into one table, but, because of Postgres' limit of ~2000 columns in a table, use array columns (one per sequence) or one hstore column to store the data.
 For information on the status of these options, see below.

 Researchers will typically interact with the data via a "subject table" a collection of related data.
-Often a suject table will break down the population into categories (e.g. age and sex) and include summary columns (e.g. total population, male population, female population).
+Often a subject table will break down the population into categories (e.g. age and sex) and include summary columns (e.g. total population, male population, female population).
 The data are stored by sequences (except for hstore, which pushes the entire dataset into two columns), so subject tables are constructed as views.
 The view definitions will of course depend upon which data storage method is chosen. **Currently, views are only defined for the table-based data store.**

 ### Create Geoheader